Mitre 10

 Developed branch-level dashboards for margin leakage alerts and promotional effectiveness tracking

-$10M+ in potential margin improvement across SKUs and stores
+Identified over $10M in potential margin gains across SKUs and stores

-Increased confidence and consistency across store managers and commercial teams
+Boosted confidence and consistency among store managers and commercial teams

-Created governance framework balancing store autonomy with pricing discipline
+Developed governance to balance store autonomy with pricing discipline

-Retail and trade hardware chains with local autonomy often struggle with pricing alignment, discount discipline, and system fragmentation.
+Retail and trade hardware chains with local autonomy often struggle with aligning pricing, maintaining discount discipline, and overcoming system fragmentation.
 Mitre 10’s journey demonstrates how even in a decentralised model, structure, data, and training can unlock millions in lost margin—without damaging customer loyalty.

 Lets work together